A Guide to eBook Distribution.

 There are numerous online retail platforms and aggregators available to distribute your eBook.
-Before we dive into it, there are a few essential factors needed before you self-publish an eBook and distribute it.
+Before we dive into it, there are a few essential factors needed before you decide to self-publish is pricing an eBook and distribute it.
 The factors include:

 1. eBook Formats:

 The two major eBook formats used by eBook distributors and retailers are EPUB and MOBI.
 The EPUB format is used by all major distributors, and MOBI is specifically used by Amazon.

 2. Professional Cover Design:

 You will also a need an amazing cover for your eBook.
 In addition to the eBook format, you also need to include a cover file.
 It is vital to check the dimensions of the cover required by each retailer/distributor.

 Each distributor might have different dimensions and requisites and it is better know these specifications beforehand.
 It will save you and the cover designer a lot of time and effort.
 Be sure to hire a professional to design the book’s cover.

 Most eBook retailers like Amazon doesn’t need your eBook to have an ISBN, whereas, other platforms like Draft2Digital gives you a free ISBN.

 You don’t need an ISBN for eBook publication.
 But it is always advisable to get an ISBN for your eBook since it gives you freedom to control your brand.

 Once you have a well-formatted eBook and a professional cover, your eBook is ready to be distributed.
 There are two ways to get your eBook out for the world to read: Direct eBook Distribution Platforms and using eBook aggregators.

 Direct eBook Distribution

 Your eBook ready in the EPUB or MOBIformat, you can publish it in various online platforms.
 You can upload your eBook file to platforms like: